farhiongit/c_thread_pool/README_map.md

-Note: if the map is used by several threads, `map_size` should better not be used since the size of the map can be modified any time.
+Note: if the map is used by several threads, `map_size` should better not be used since the size of the map can be modified any time by other threads.